 Thousands of people each year are hurt in slip-and-fall accidents in factories and other facilities.
 While these types of accidents are certainly dangerous no matter where you are, they can be particularly life-threatening in an environment where there are moving machines and vehicles driving by at frequent intervals.
-With this in mind many facilities have begun using anti-slip tape to help people keep their footing while walking through an area which might potentially get wet or slippery.
+With this in mind many facilities have begun using anti-slip, traction tape to help people keep their footing while walking through an area which might potentially get wet or slippery.

 Where to Use Anti-Slip Tape

 There are many different areas where this type of tape can be very useful.
 The first place which often comes to mind in regards to slipping is right near the entrance to the building.
 When it is raining or snowing people will track in water or even ice which can make it very difficult to keep your footing.
 Even when you have a carpet in the area it can become drenched and water can start getting tracked to other areas.